LachlanWallbridge/casino_ur5_project/README.md

 We would like to acknowledge the people who contributed guidance, support and technical insights throughout the development of this project:

-- **Alex Cronin** — For his support throughout the term and for providing valuable feedback on key architectural decisions.
+- **Alex Cronin** for his support throughout the term and for providing valuable feedback on key architectural decisions.
-- **David Nie** — For his ur10 repository and the many guides and resources he produced throughout the term, which informed our project structure and MoveIt setup.
+- **David Nie** for his ur10 repository and the many guides and resources he produced throughout the term, which informed our project structure and MoveIt setup.
 - **Abdul Shahzeb (z5311131)** For his assistance in debugging our Cartesian path planning issues.
 (Group M14-3)

 We are grateful for their contributions, which helped improve both the design and reliability of our system.